syncfusion/blazor-docs/src/navigations/toolbar/accessibility.md

----
-title: "Toolbar Accessibility"
-component: "Toolbar"
-description: "Toolbar component has accessibility support to access the features via keyboard, screen readers, or other assistive technology devices."
----

 # Accessibility

 The Toolbar component has been designed,  keeping in mind the [WAI-ARIA](http://www.w3.org/WAI/PF/aria-practices/) specifications, and applying the WAI-ARIA roles, states and properties along with keyboard support for people who use assistive devices.
 WAI-ARIA accessibility support is achieved through attributes like `aria-orientation`, `aria-disabled` and `aria-haspopup`.
 It provides